Man Arrested For Stabbing CTA Passenger In The Eye

 Chicago (CBS) — A man was arrested Tuesday for stabbing another customer on a CTA bus in the eye Feb.
 6, Chicago police said.

-John House, 34, of Chicago, has been charged with one felony count for aggravated battery/use of a deadly weapon.
+John House, 34, of Chicago, has been charged with one felony count of aggravated battery/use of a deadly weapon.

 House is accused of stabbing a 48-year-old man in the eye after falling asleep on the man while aboard a bus in the 300 block of North Cicero around 4:15 p.m. on Feb.
 6.